Sparks Album Reviews

 Six months after Kimono My House, the Maels had another record in the shops.
 It’s very nearly as good.
 Propaganda is Sparks’ highest charting album in the States, reaching the giddy heights of #63.

-It’s a little more sedate and sophisticated than Kimono My House.
-‘Never Turn Your Back on Mother Earth’, the lead single, is lush rather than manic.
-It was later covered by Americana chanteuse Neko Case.
+Propaganda is more sedate and sophisticated than Kimono My House.
+The lead single, ‘Never Turn Your Back on Mother Earth,’ is lush rather than manic.
+Americana chanteuse Neko Case later covered it.

-The highlight is the greatest one-two punch in popular music, with the a capella ‘Propaganda’ leading into ‘At Home, At Work, At Play’, built around a great riff and an agile Russell Mael vocal.
-The frantic ‘B.C’. with its ragtime piano, is another highlight.
+The highlight is the greatest one-two punch in popular music.
+The a capella ‘Propaganda’ leading into ‘At Home, At Work, At Play’, built around a great riff and an agile Russell Mael vocal.
+Another highlight is the frantic ‘B.C’ with its ragtime piano.

 The middle of the second side feels inessential.
 But ‘Bon Voyage’ is a terrific closer, with a great piano riff and a vibrato-laden Russell vocal.
 There are some great outtakes from this era too – ‘Marry Me’ and ‘Alabamy Right’ are appended to the CD reissue and are among the band’s best.

-Propaganda reprises the success of Kimono My House, but it’s an excellent record in its own right.
+Propaganda faithfully reprises the style of Kimono My House, but it’s an excellent record in its own right.

 Indiscreet